How we fund SEND in schools

 Schools can apply for high needs funding if a child needs more than £6,000 spent on them to meet their needs.
 This is only for children in mainstream schools and sixth forms, including free schools and academies.

 The school will work with you and your child to identify their needs to help them make progress.
 Before the school applies for the extra funding they will ask for your consent.
+Once the application is received, it is considered by the specialist High Needs Funding team.

 If we agree your child needs extra funding we'll confirm by email and will send you a copy of the timetable.
 If we don't have your email address the school will phone you and give you a copy of the timetable.